alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

 ``yk8s.openstack.cinder_enable_topology``
 #########################################

-Whether to enable the topology feature gate of the cinder controller plugin.
+Whether to enable cinder topology.
+This flag enables the topology feature gate of the cinder controller plugin.
 Its purpose is to allocate volumes from cinder which are in the same AZ as the worker node to which the volume should be attached.
 Important: Cinder must support AZs and the AZs must match the AZs used by nova!